carbonplan/cdr-database/methods/metrics.md

 <Table
   type='icons'
-  three='Boundary conditions are well specified with respect to our understanding of the mechanism, and LCA components are thoroughly documented, either directly by the project and/or through independent assessment or verification with a third-party.'
+  three='Boundary conditions are well specified with respect to our understanding of the mechanism, and LCA components are thoroughly documented.
+For solutions which may or may not achieve net-negativity depending on their emissions, LCA documentation includes an independent assessment or verification by a third party.
+For other solutions, LCA documentation is provided either directly by the project and/or through independent assessment or verification with a third-party.'
 ></Table>

 ## Permanence